 - It can lower the risk of having weight gain.
 Simply standing alone can decrease the risk of obesity.
 While exercising is still the best way to burn calories, choosing to stand is more favourable than sitting.
 That’s why using a standing desk in the workplace can play a vital role in providing the employees to spend time working while standing instead of sitting for longer hours.

 - It can reduce back pain and improve posture.
 Many office workers complain about back pain as they sit all day.
-Standing desk reduces back pain as this prevents you from slouching and hunching over.
+Standing desks reduces back pain as this prevents you from slouching and hunching over.
 It also improves your overall core strength that helps in the betterment of good posture.

 - It helps promote blood circulation.
 Working while standing does not feel like you are merely working because you can move freely.
 Simply standing helps in the improvement of your blood vessel, which gives you an extra boost when you feel sleepy.

 - It improves your mental health.
 Standing and walking as a form of exercise can help release endorphins which has a positive impact on your brain.
 Thus, utilizing standing desks can help improve mental health and keep a positive mood in the working environment.

 Because of the demanding work and lifestyle, most of us fail to do exercises.
 However, it is still essential to keep moving.
 You can always try some basic forms of exercise that you can do anywhere and anytime.
 Of course, do not forget that the world today offers various innovations that can help us keep our body and mind healthy even at home or in the workplace.
 Ergonomic equipment such as standing desks should be considered to be part of the workplace because they can offer a lot of benefits.